-We now describe the mechanism for auditing full members' trustworthiness.
-Full members, who relay protocol messages between local and main chains, introduce significant security challenges for PyloChain.
+We now describe the mechanism for auditing full members' trustworthiness for their behaviors.
+Full members, who relay protocol messages between local chains and a main chain, introduce significant security challenges for PyloChain.
 Malicious relay attacks are classified into two types: (1) Bottom-up attacks occur when a full member withholds local blocks (compromising availability) or broadcasts malicious blocks (compromising integrity).
 (2) Top-down attacks occur when a full member fails to deliver main block processing certificates to the local chain (compromising liveness) or reports fake certificates (compromising integrity).

 Among these, data integrity is straightforward to guarantee, as local blocks and main block processing certificates contain signatures from $2f_{L}+1$ local members and $2f_{F}+1$ full members, respectively.
 In other words, even if a malicious full member attempts to inject fake local blocks into the DAG mempool, these blocks will not be included in the honest full members' DAG mempool without valid local block certificates.
-Similarly, fake entries generated by malicious full members through incorrect main block processing will not be applied to the local chain without a valid full members' certificate.
+Similarly, fake entries generated by malicious full members through incorrect main block processing will not be applied to the local chain without valid full members' certificates.
 While a full member might reorder local blocks in the DAG mempool against the locally agreed sequence, local members can detect this by verifying the order of local block headers in the subsequent main block processing certificate.

 But timing-related faults, such as delaying or dropping relayed messages, require careful handling.
 Local members should be able to confirm that their local blocks are included in the main chain in a timely manner via the main block processing certificate from their full member.
 However, because the main chain operates in a partially synchronous network and is managed solely by full members, local members lack direct visibility into its status.
 Thus, the full member must provide proof of correct behavior to the local members.